-If you suffer from psoriasis, this may feel impossible.
+To a person suffering from psoriasis, this may feel impossible.
 A psoriasis flare-up can be very uncomfortable.
 However, responding to the irritation disrupts the skin on the body and makes it harder to heal.

 Foods to Avoid:

-Foods to Incorporate in your diet:
+Foods to Incorporate into a healthy diet:

 Smoking and drinking can actually make psoriasis worse — in fact, 1 in every 5 cases of psoriasis has been linked to smoking cigarettes.
 The poisonous chemicals in nicotine and alcohol can trigger psoriasis flare-ups, too.